threatgrid/asami/README.md

 (def sense (get (:tempids @tx) "sense"))
 (d/entity (d/db conn) sense)
 ```
 This returns the new movie.
-However, the `:db/ident` attribute is hidden in the entity:
+The `:db/ident` attribute does not appeaer in the entity:
 ```clojure
 #:movie{:title "Sense and Sensibility", :genre "drama/romance", :release-year 1996}
 ```